-Individual Supervision: A one-on-one meeting with a trained supervisor helps a spiritual director understand one’s own strengths, limitations, and learning needs.
+Individual Supervision: A one-on-one meeting, either in-person or via online video conference, with a trained supervisor helps a spiritual director understand one’s own strengths, limitations, and learning needs.
 Individual supervision is most frequently used when an individual is in a formation and training program.
 It is also a very useful process when a spiritual director has questions or concern about a particular spiritual directee.
 Spiritual directors who companion many spiritual seekers may choose individual supervision because it gives them greater opportunity to process the material that arises.

 Peer Supervision/Group Supervision: Group supervision or peer supervision are the most common forms of supervision for spiritual directors.
 At the core, these models involve individual spiritual directors, engaged in self-reflection and self-supervision, allowing themselves to be accountable by sharing their experience within a group setting.
 During peer or group supervision, the spiritual director reflects upon his or her experience of spiritual direction and a group of peers share their insights with the spiritual director.
 The spiritual director is invited to reflect upon the gifts and areas of growth he or she is experiencing while meeting with spiritual directees.
 It can be helpful to have a facilitator or trained supervisor in a group to assist the members in staying faithful to the goals of peer supervision.
 The advantage of supervision in a peer or group setting includes every member of the group learning from the material that is presented.